jeche/OPS/README.txt

 ---------------------------
 The exit syscall begins by iterating through the linked list of all processes/threads that have ever been created and continues until it finds a node where the pid of the child is equal to the current thread's pid.
 This should work because each child forked should have a unique node.
 Once it finds that it sets the exit value to the value that has been read out of register 4.
 It then also does a V() on the semaphore within the node that is specified for the child.
 This way if the parent is currently stuck at a P() on the semaphore from the SC_Join, the parent will know that its child has exited.
 If the parent has not yet had a chance to join on the child, then if it does later it will be able to proceed past the node's semaphore because the child has already done the V().
 The exiting process then deletes its address space and calls a Thread->Finish() to clean itself up.
 The node related to the child is never affected.

+Design Decisions:  We delete the space in here because for some reason the system never seems to do it itself.

 SC_Exec
 ---------------------------
 In the exec syscall the name is read out of register 4 and a new address space is initialized using the specified file by name.
 The syscall then also handles copying out all of the old file descriptors of the previous address into the new address space.
 After the new AddrSpace is created, the registers for that space are initialized, and then argument reading begins.
 The stack pointer is pushed down by the length of the file name and then that file name is written above the stack pointer in the new AddrSpace and its location is recorded in the initial position of argvAddr.
 This process of reading out the argument, decrementing the stack pointer, writing the argument to the stack and recording the location in argvAddr is repeated for all of the arguments.
 After that, we move the stack pointer again to make space to write in all the values in argvAddr.
 We write all of those values into the new AddrSpace and then remove the old one and replace it with the one we've created.
 We restore the state of the AddrSpace and then write the argcount and the location of argvAddr[0] to the correct registers.
 We also write the new stack pointer (with a little extra buffer) back to the appropriate register.
 With all this complete, we run our thread again.

+Design Decisions:  We technically have to have two spaces at once while copying over the data from the original.
+This is for convenience over efficiency.

 SC_Join
 ---------------------------